 The sad truth is that it reminded me of one large take-away in my International Business class over two decades ago when I was in college: social norms vary across borders, from one culture to another.
 What is not acceptable in some countries, is completely fine by other people’s standards.

 I first noticed this years ago when I had a consultant working at a Fortune 500 client as a Perl developer.
 One day, I stumbled across his updated resume online; yet, he wasn’t a Perl developer anymore (on the resume at least), he was now a .NET developer.
 This was in the early 2000’s when .NET was fairly new, and as is the case for newer technologies, demand was high.
-Seeing this work experience, I thought “this can’t be Nikhil, my consultant”.
+Seeing this work experience, I thought “this can’t be Nikhil, my consultant.”
 Yet the resume had the same name, email and phone number.
 And I knew he did none – zero – .NET development at my client.
 I called Nikhil and basically called him out on the resume (not because the resume was posted, but because of the work experience and skills listed).
-I said “Nikhil, you’re not a .NET developer”.
+I said, “Nikhil, you’re not a .NET developer”.
 His response?
 “Of course.”
 Simple as that!
 He might as well have said “And?”, because this was the tone of his response.
 He was convinced that the only way for himself, as a Perl developer, to get into .NET, was to create a make-believe resume and find someone stupid enough to buy off on it.
 The irony of this example?
 He was hired by Microsoft (as a contractor), the producer of .NET technology!

 How does this happen?
 Easy.
-Most of these foreign national workers are being hired as contractors, and the level of scrutiny on these candidates is low, in comparison to FTE hiring.
-The technology staffing companies of the world – kforce, Apex, et al – do very, very little to vet candidates.
-Their world has turned into “how fast can you throw resumes into a client’s web-based portal and time stamp said resume submission so that the firm gets credit for the submission and have candidate ownership”.
+Most foreign national workers are being hired as contractors, and the level of scrutiny on these candidates is low, in comparison to FTE hiring.
+The technology staffing companies of the world do very little to vet candidates.
+Their world has turned into “how fast can you throw resumes into a client’s web-based portal and time stamp said resume submission so that the firm gets credit for the submission and have candidate ownership.”
 The “recruiters” of these firms have evolved over time to call center-based 20-somethings that have no idea how to properly recruit, meaning screen and select candidates.
 After all, you can’t simply ask the candidate “is this your real resume?”
 Additionally, staffing firms are not running references on candidates and never, and I mean never, do employment date verifications with previous employers (less than 20% of employers do this, from my prior experience in agency recruitment).
 Background checks?
 Almost always.
 Drug testing?
 Sometimes.
 Employment date verifications?
 What are those?
 I know, because I spent 18 years in that business.
 My firm did these deeper inspections, but I saw how other firms operated when interviewing and hiring their staff and getting insight into the larger universe of technology staffing firms (it’s also one of the main reasons I moved out of that business; client procurement simply wanted you to participate in a system of submitting resumes and I was never in the “resume submission” business but rather the “talent identification” business).

 What is the result of all of this?
 You, the client hiring these contractors, and overpaying for contract technology workers who do not have the skills that have been advertised.
 Projects deliverables get impacted when, four to eight weeks into the contractor being on-boarded, you realize that the person needs to be replaced.
-That sets off a new month-long cycle of recruitment, selection, waiting on the start date and knowledge transfer once the new consultant arrives.
+That sets off a new month-long cycle of recruitment, selection, waiting for the start date and knowledge transfer once the new consultant arrives.
 Or in many cases, making the decision to retain the subpar contractor who delivers subpar work simply because you can’t afford the vacancy on the project (in my analogy to start this article, let’s keep driving the car we thought we bought, but didn’t actually buy, and get less gas mileage and costs us more to operate, just because “well, at least I have a car to drive”).

 Unfortunately, this fraud has quickly spilled over into the Splunk consulting world because the H1 community sees a gold rush of need and opportunity.